maaou99/CART263_Mariam_Aoune/Exercise 1/README.md

 <img src="https://user-images.githubusercontent.com/53101129/212803283-0f9306ad-4545-4030-8c58-9361b6e0fc60.png" width="250" height="200">
  <br><br>

-3. Initially, each square is represented by the value false, stored within the array squareContains
+3. Initially, each square is represented by the value false, stored within the array squareContains.
 ![image](https://user-images.githubusercontent.com/53101129/212803481-b3333d9d-d79d-4f37-9018-f226cbc120f7.png)

 If all the values in that array are equal to false, the game has not started yet.
-If all the values evaluate to true, a symbol appears on each square
+If all the values evaluate to true, a symbol appears on each square.
 <br><br>

 4. To identify all the possibilities of winning, each square is represented by a number.